| |

 For a more detailed description of the methods of accessing

-WAN links using both Freeway and embedded ICP boards,
+WAN links using a Freeway and ICP boards,

 read Protogate's